Back to series

 Charles Malik

-TheologianCharles Malik, Theologian, was a Lebanese academic, diplomat, theologian and philosopher (1906 – 1987).
-He attended American University of Beirut, where he graduated with a degree in mathematics and physics.
-He then went on to study philosophy at Harvard (received his PhD in philosophy from Harvard University) and in Freiburg, Germany.
-He is known for his role with the UN – signed the founding charger of the United Nations and signed and shaped one of its greatest documents, the Universal Declaration of Human Rights.
-He completed his academic career as Jacques Maritain Distinguished Professor of Moral and Political Philosophy at the Catholic University, Washington DC.
-He’s the author of The Two Tasks.
+TheologianCharles Malik, (1906 – 1987) was a Lebanese academic, diplomat, philosopher, and theologian.
+He attended The American University of Beirut, graduating with a degree in mathematics and physics.
+He went on to study philosophy at Harvard (where he received his PhD) and in Freiburg, Germany.
+Malik is known for his role in the UN – as he signed the founding charter of the United Nations and one of the UN’s greatest documents, The Universal Declaration of Human Rights.
+He completed his academic career as the Jacques Maritain Distinguished Professor of Moral and Political Philosophy at the Catholic University of America, in Washington, DC.
+He is the author of The Two Tasks, focusing on the Church’s passion of both evangelism and intellectualism.